c3333/cpp-docs.de-de/docs/extensions/generic-classes-cpp-cli.md

 ## <a name="generic-methods-in-generic-classes"></a>Generische Methoden in generischen Klassen

 Sie können generische Methoden sowohl in generischen als auch in nicht generischen Klassen deklarieren.
-Beispiel:
+Zum Beispiel:

 ## <a name="example"></a>Beispiel